MohamedAbdeen21/taskmaster/README.md

 - Written in Rust, to support the "Rewrite it in Rust" movement.

-- Retry on fails, with configurable retry delays and exponential backoff.
+- Retry-on-fail, with configurable retry delays and exponential backoff.

 - Supports communication between Tasks through passing dicts as returns and using parent function name as argument.